 It is a useful method of adjusting (or normalizing) the leakage rate by the amount of envelope surface through which air leakage can occur.
-This is the average air flow that would occur through one square meter of envelope at a 50 Pascal pressure.

 Experience has shown that for buildings with a flow/surface area result of 1.0 or higher, very large cost-effective reductions in infiltration can often be achieved using door fan guided infiltration sealing and insulation techniques.
 In the 0.5 to 1.0 range, it is often more difficult to achieve economical improvements in airtightness.